Preventing Sikhs from growing beards is not religious freedom

 The Historical Precedence of Sikh Religious Rights in the Military

-Religious accommodation in uniformed services has been recognized as a crucial factor in fostering morale, loyalty, and esprit de corps.
-Forcing Sikhs to abandon elements of their religious identity risks alienating devoted soldiers and weakening the principles of respect and freedom that democratic societies cherish.
+Religious accommodation in the uniformed services has been recognized as an essential element in building morale, loyalty and esprit de corps.
+In the democracies we hold dear, respect and freedom are supreme, and forcing Sikhs to renounce parts of their religious identity risks alienating committed soldiers.

 Legal and Human Rights Perspectives

-Legal experts and human rights organizations argue that the ban violates constitutional protections such as the right to religious freedom enshrined in the US First Amendment.
-The policy potentially contravenes US law, as well as international human rights standards established by bodies like the United Nations.
+Legal experts and human rights groups say the ban violates constitutional protections including the right to religious freedom guaranteed in the US First Amendment.
+The policy may violate U.S. law and international human rights standards established by bodies such as the United Nations.

 #military-beard-ban-sikh-religious-rights/sbkinews.in